 For long-term foreign nationals that do not yet have an ARC (Alien Registration Card/Foreign National Card) with a registered address, the immigration officer at the airport will ultimately make the final decision whether you can quarantine at home, at a rental unit, or at the facilities.

-If you’re staying at a short-term rental on a long-term visa, try to bring as many documents with you, outlining the details of your stay.
+My advice is to try to bring as many documents as possible when you arrive, outlining the details of your stay.
 For example, a letter from the company where you’re employed and owner of the rental unit showing they’re willing to take responsibility for you should anything happen.
 This is very important.

 If you’re a student living in Korea, living in a single Korean dorm, they will most likely call the school to see if the school will take responsibility for your quarantine.
 Otherwise, you’ll have to pay for government facilities (below) or work out an arrangement with the owner of a short-term rental unit.
 Check with your school to see what policies they have in place beforehand.